CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 clearing traffic statistics for traffic collection to resume.

+Step8: Create custom traffic statistics view on Ixia named "Genie"
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+``Genie`` harness will create a custom traffic items view named "GENIE" that contains specific traffic statistics to be used for calculating traffic outages.
+``Genie`` will attempt to check if the view is ready `tgn-view-create-iteration` times, while waiting for `tgn-view-create-interval` seconds between each iteration.

-Step8: Check for traffic loss
+Step9: Check for traffic loss
 """""""""""""""""""""""""""""

 This section can be controlled by enabling/disabling argument: `tgn-check-traffic-loss`.